What is Year of Young People 2018?

 In the spirit of co-design, there was a brand jam day that brought together 30 young people, 12 students from Edinburgh College, and staff from Young Scot and The Gate.

 After a day of sketching, drawing, painting and play-dough’ing the group picked a preferred route to go into development.
 In the weeks that followed, two students from Edinburgh College were invited on a work placement at The Gate to refine the Year of Young People 2018 brand.
-They were then invited to the Scottish Parliament to present their work to Mark McDonald, the Minister for Childcare and Early Years, who was very impressed and approved the brand.
+They were then invited to the Scottish Parliament to present their work to the Minister for Childcare and Early Years who approved the brand.

 Watch the Video